Find a Merit Badge

 4. Insects and Spiders

-1. Collect and identify either in the field or through photographs 10 species of insects or spiders.
+1. Collect and idenfy either in the eld or through photographs 10 species of insects or spiders.
+Photos may be taken with your own equipment or gathered from other sources.

 2. Hatch an insect from the pupa or cocoon; OR hatch adults from nymphs; OR keep larvae until they form pupae or cocoons; OR keep a colony of ants or bees through one season.